A COUPLE MORE REFERENCES to exhibitions devoted entirely to Annie’s friend, S. Isabel Dacre, or which included her as one of small select group.

 These in addition to the exhibition at Walker’s Art Gallery, Manchester, of Susan’s ‘Little Pictures of Italy,’ March 1912.

-Susan very much appears to be a gifted but largely neglected artist in modern times, having had an equal number of pictures to Annie, slightly more in fact, accepted into Royal Academy exhibitions in the earlier part of their careers.
+Isabel very much appears to be a gifted but largely neglected artist in modern times, having had an equal number of pictures to Annie, slightly more in fact, accepted into Royal Academy exhibitions in the earlier part of their careers.
 She rarely exhibited after the Great War.

 Details of what information I have so far is on the ‘exhibitions‘ page.